 The amounts reported represent the aggregate grant date fair value of restricted stock units awarded in each fiscal year for which compensation is required to be reported in the table for each named executive officer, in each case computed in accordance with FASB ASC Topic 718.
 See Note 17 of our annual consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on February 24, 2023, for a discussion of valuation assumptions.
-The PRSUs awarded in each fiscal year for which compensation is required to be reported to be reported to be reported to performance conditions, and the reported value at the grant date is based upon the probable outcome of such conditions on such date.
+The PRSUs awarded in each fiscal year for which compensation is required to be reported in the table for each named executive officer are subject to performance conditions, and the reported value at the grant date is based upon the probable outcome of such conditions on such date.
 The values of the PRSUs at the grant date assuming that the highest level of performance conditions will be achieved are as follows for each fiscal year required to be reported for each applicable named executive officer: